ElizabethNkoana/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. A function that adds two integers and returns the result.
 Prototype: int add(int, int);

 11. A function that prints all natural numbers from n to 98, followed by a new line.
 Prototype: void print_to_98(int n);

+12. A function that prints the n times table, starting with 0.

+13. A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

+14. A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

+15. A program that finds and prints the sum of the even-valued terms, followed by a new line.

+16. A program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.